 Understand Foreclosure and Market Dynamics in Your Region and Neighborhoods

-- Research shows that foreclosures are impacting different neighborhoods in different ways, and the most rational approach to stabilization includes developing an understanding of the patterns of foreclosures and the market conditions in neighborhoods throughout each community, and tailoring strategies accordingly.
+- Research shows that foreclosures and vacancies are impacting different neighborhoods in different ways, and the most rational approach to stabilization includes developing an understanding of the patterns of foreclosures and the market conditions in neighborhoods throughout each community, and tailoring strategies accordingly.

 Fundamental realities affecting weak regional markets